 Educational Pipeline Program

-The Educational Pipeline Program is a partnership between the Perelman School of Medicine (PSOM) and the Netter Center that works closely with the School of Veterinary Medicine, the Masters of Public Health Program, the Vagelos Program in Life Sciences & Management (new in 2021-2022), and West Philadelphia high schools (i.e. Mastery Charter School - Shoemaker Campus, Paul Robeson High School, West Philadelphia High School, and William L. Sayre High School) to provide mentorship and education for high school students while exposing them to a variety of careers in medicine, public health, research, management, and other healthcare-adjacent fields.
-Fall programming is integrated into the high school science curriculum during the school day, and the spring component operates at PSOM and the Veterinary School as an afterschool program.
+The Educational Pipeline Program (EPP) is a partnership between the Perelman School of Medicine (PSOM) and the Netter Center that works closely with the School of Veterinary Medicine, and the Vagelos Program in Life Sciences & Management (LSM) in the School of Arts and Sciences.The program offers year-round health careers activities for students in grades 9-12 from local West Philadelphia high schools, specifically from the University-Assisted Community Schools of the Netter Center (Paul Robeson High School, West Philadelphia High School, William L. Sayre High School, and Mastery Charter School - Shoemaker Campus).
+Penn students and faculty provide mentorship and education for high school students while exposing them to a variety of careers in medicine, public health, research, business management, and other healthcare-adjacent fields.
+The program is committed to working with students who attend public schools in the neighborhoods of West Philadelphia that surround the university.
+Fall programming is integrated into the high school science curriculum during the school day, and the spring component operates at the Medical School and the Veterinary School as an afterschool program.
+The Center for Public Health (CPH), a center within the Perelman School of Medicine which serves the larger university community, offers a summer program that engages young people in youth-driven public health research.

 Mission Statement